ROSWELL READS - A Community-Wide Reading Event

-Roswell Reads, nine years strong, brings a variety of literature and accompanying programs to the community.
+Roswell Reads, ten years strong, brings a variety of literature and accompanying programs to the community.
 Programs, usually held in January, February and March, may include book discussions, panel discussions, a photo contest, writing workshops, and other programs relevant to the themes in the book.
 The highlight is a Literary Luncheon with the author of the current Roswell Reads selection.